onaio/fhir-tooling/efsity/README.md

 -m or --mode - the options are either `extract` to generate the translation file from a questionnaire or `merge` to import a translated file and populate the original questionnaire
 -rf or --resourceFile path to the resource file or the folder containing the resource files -tf or --translationFile this is path to the string_fr.properties file.
--l or --locale the translation locale
+-l or --locale (Optional if it can be derived from the properties file).
+The translation locale
 ```

 ## Development